 When visiting children in residential settings the social worker should read the running sheets to gain an understanding of recent events and also to identify any themes highlighted in the recording for example, behaviour and staff strategies for managing situations.

-The social worker should record each visit within five working days, stating clearly:
+The social worker should record each visit within 48 hours, stating clearly:

 - Who was seen;